kz26/qMakeTorrent/README.md

 ### Windows
 [Click here](https://github.com/kz26/qMakeTorrent/releases) to download ready-to-use binaries.

-You may need to download the [Microsoft Visual C++ 2013 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=40784).
+You may need to download the [Visual C++ Redistributable Packages for Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40784).

 ### Linux/UNIX
 Download the source for a [stable release version](https://github.com/kz26/qMakeTorrent/tags) or clone the latest development source from GitHub.